100% Free Consultation (469) 208-5535

-Our Dallas TBI Law Firm Finds Answers After Serious Injuries
+Our Dallas TBI Law Firm Find Answers After Serious Brain Injuries

 Over 1.7 million people suffer from traumatic brain injuries each year in the United States.
 Since many TBIs are unseen, some refer to them as the "Silent Epidemic."

+Brain injuries can have profound effects that go beyond the immediate physical symptoms.
+Cognitive impairments, emotional challenges, and behavioral changes are common, affecting a person’s ability to work, socialize, and perform everyday activities.
 Often, brain injuries happen because of the negligent behavior of a person or company.
-When this happens, the injured and their families deserve justice.
-Since brain injuries require extensive medical care, rehab, and can change a person’s ability to work, they’re often expensive.
-Our Dallas brain injury lawyers step in to demand answers from those who could’ve prevented a serious injury, yet didn’t.
+When this happens, the injured and their families deserve answers, justice, and financial compensation.
+Brain injuries require extensive medical care and rehab, can change a person’s ability to work, and are often expensive.
+Our Dallas brain injury attorneys step in to demand answers from those who could’ve prevented a serious injury yet didn’t.
 We know what the families who turn to us are facing, and we refuse to accept anything less than what they deserve.

-Call our Dallas TBI law firm today at (888) 493-1629 or online for a free, private consultation.
-We help clients in nearby areas such as Fort Worth as well as nationwide.
+Call our Dallas TBI law firm at (888) 493-1629 or online for a free consultation.
+We help clients in areas such as Fort Worth and nationwide.

 Closed Head Injury Claims in Dallas

-One of the most common sources of TBIs after an accident are closed head injuries.
+One of the most common sources of TBIs after an accident is closed head trauma.
 These injuries occur when the skull and the dura mater (the membrane that protects the brain and spinal cord) remain intact.
-Because they have no significant physical manifestations, closed head injuries might go unnoticed until complications from on emerge late on.
-Closed head injuries are often caused by the force the body is subjected to during falls, car accidents, or being close to an explosion.
+Because they have no significant physical manifestations, closed head injuries may go unnoticed until complications emerge later on.
+Closed head injuries are often caused by the force the body is subjected to during falls, car accidents, or an explosion.

 Examples of closed head injuries include: